While Staying Apart, We All Have a Big Part to Play.

 Please join PrimeSouth in helping local businesses affected by the Coronavirus.
 There are small ways we can all make a big difference, from shopping local online and purchasing gift cards to drive-through and take-out meals from the businesses that have become part of our day to day lives.
 Working together, we can help our neighbors stay open for business and our community stay secure.
 Help PrimeSouth ensure the future of local stores, restaurants and businesses, so we can keep our communities great places to live.

-As many of our customers are beginning to receive a second round of Economic Impact Payments, please note that PrimeSouth Bank is unable to check the status of our customers' stimulus payment.
+As many of our customers are beginning to receive a third round of stimulus payments, please note that PrimeSouth Bank is unable to check the status of our customers' stimulus payments.
 However, you can check your account to see if it is pending in your online banking or your mobile app.

 For more information and to check the status of your payment with the IRS, visit: https://www.irs.gov/coronavirus/get-my-payment